DASH-IF

-The DASH Industry Forum (DASH-IF) creates interoperability guidelines on the usage of the MPEG-DASH streaming standard, promotes and catalyzes the adoption of MPEG-DASH, and helps transition it from a specification into a real business.
-It consists of the major streaming and media companies, such as Microsoft, Netflix, Google, Ericsson, Samsung and Adobe.
+The DASH Industry Forum (DASH-IF) is a system which according to the company "creates interoperability guidelines for the usage of the MPEG-DASH streaming standard.
+It consists of streaming and media companies, such as Microsoft, Netflix, Google, Ericsson, Samsung and Adobe."
+They provide an open source version of this software also.

 Interoperability

-One of the main goals of the DASH Industry Forum is to attain interoperability of DASH-enabled products on the market.
+One of the main goals of the DASH Industry Forum as stated by the company itself is to "attain interoperability of DASH-enabled products on the market."

 The DASH Industry Forum has produced several documents as implementation guidelines: